Image

 • Tier II Offenders: These have a 25-year registration requirement and must report to the CLEO in person semiannually.
 Offenses in this category may include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.

-Penalties for Failing to Register as a Sex Offender in Smithville and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Smithville and Throughout Missouri

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-Along with expert legal representation from our skilled Smithville, MO child pornography lawyers, we provide help in the following practice areas for clients in Smithville, MO:
+Along with expert legal representation from our skilled Smithville, MO child pornography attorneys, we provide help in the following practice areas for clients in Smithville and anywhere in Missouri:

 Child Pornography Defense Lawyer Smithville, MO | Criminal Defense Law Firm in Smithville, MO | Combs Waterkotte